pape87/rt-dashboard/README.md

-## Go-Backend (Still a work in progress)
+## Go-Backend (still missing socket comunication for the real time map update)
-Just another api backend written in Go using MongoDB as storage
+Just another api backend written in Go using MongoDB as storage.

 ### Development
 To setup the dev environment is possible to use the docker-compose file present in the folder.